aaronbloomfield/ccc/hws/metamask/index.md

 </script>
 ```

 This is useful as it will give a warning to those using other browsers, or those on Chrome without the MetaMask extension installed, that the site won't work properly.
 In a fully developed web site, we would display the rest of the page differently if it is run without MetaMask.
 For this assignment, you should just display that warning.
-It's fine for this assignment if the rest of your page does not display correctly without MetaMask.
+It's fine for this assignment if the rest of your page does not display correctly without MetaMask installed.
+You can put this code right after the `<body>` opening tag.

 ##### Connecting to MetaMask

 The first thing a user has to do is enable the MetaMask extension to use the site; this is usually phrased as "connecting to MetaMask".
 To do this, we add the following code to our HTML file (adapted from [here](https://docs.metamask.io/guide/getting-started.html#connecting-to-metamask)).
-You can put this right after the `<body>` opening tag.

 ```
 <button class="enableEthereumButton">Enable Ethereum</button>